drewcummins/hodlol/README.md

 ### Conceptual Model
 The whole of hodlol is modeled around the idea of a _trader_.
 A trader implements any number of _strategies_ on a given exchange.
-A trader is described by a `.trader` JSON file.
-There's an extremely prudent, hard-to-beat trader named _dummy_ in the `traders` directory:
+A trader is described by a `.trader` JSON file:

 ```javascript
 {